jayteylee/ANDIE/README.md

 ## **General Error Cases:**

 (Jay) Problem with previous image edits applying to a newly opened image.
 Fixed this bug by clearing ops and redoOps stacks whenever a new image is opened via the "FileOpenAction" function.

+(Jay) A EmptyStackException would be thrown if user tried to undo when there were no edits to undo.
+Program now catches the exception and prints out "No action to undo" when the EmptyStackException is thrown.